The 7 Best Fleet Management Providers in 2025: My Review

 What do G2 users dislike about Samsara:

-"If I could change one thing about Samsara that I am not comfortable with, it would have to be knowing the exact location of the leak when something leaks in the internal parts of the trucks.
+"If I could change one thing about Samsara that I am not comfortable with it would have to be knowing the exact location of leaking when there is something leaking in the internal parts of the trucks.
 I would like a more in-depth view of the issues.
-Also, when going back in days, the mileage stays the current day.
+Also, when going back in days the mileage stays on the current day.
 This is something that would be helpful to DOT companies that need help with IFTA mileage gains."

 Learn how to control fuel inconsistencies and build good mileage with free mileage tracker apps to optimize budget operations.

-Motive is a comprehensive fleet management platform that allows users to monitor vehicles, assets, equipment, and other order carriers all from a centralized system.
+Motive is a comprehensive fleet management platform that allows users to monitor vehicles and assets, equipment, and other order carriers all from a centralized system.
 G2 reviewers often highlight its ability to support operational growth at scale.

 I’ve noticed that installation is frequently described as quick and hassle-free.
 Users say you don’t need an advanced technical background to get started, and many could configure the system smoothly without external support.